spdx/spdx-3-model/Glossary.md

 ## Domain Class

 A class representing a concept of primary focus within a given domain.
 In a graph or serialized set of instance content this would be the granularity of what would be a node in the graph or a top-level object in the serialization set.
 This is typically similar to the scoping seen in labeled property graphs.
-In SPDX 3.0, all domain classes are subclasses of Element.

 ## Non-domain Class

 A class representing a concept of secondary or tertiary focus within a given domain that is a characterization of some aspect of a domain class.
 When structuring the graph for a domain use case it is desirable and more practical for the domain graph nodes to only consist of domain class instances and object properties.
 Any non-domain classes and datatype properties would be considered internal adornments on the domain objects.
-In SPDX 3.0, all defined classes that are not subclasses of Element are non-domain classes.

 ## Property